-California has a few distinct advantages when it comes to cycling: year-round mild temperatures, varied terrain, natural beauty, and the honour of hosting the sport’s most prestigious event in America every May, the Amgen Tour of California.
+California has a few distinct advantages when it comes to cycling—year-round mild temperatures, varied terrain, natural beauty, and the honor of hosting the sport’s most prestigious event in America, the Amgen Tour of California.

 Up and Down Mt.
 Tamalpais, Marin County

 This climbing-heavy route is the home turf go-to for the recent Tour of Gila winner, who resides in the Bay Area, in Fairfax.

 “It's my favorite because you start with a beautiful climb past an alpine dam that is literally right out my front door, then you enjoy 360-degree views of ocean on the right and Marin County on the left as you go along the ‘Seven Sisters’ ridge along Mt.
 Tamalpais,” Wiles says.
 “Then all the climbing is rewarded by one of my all-time favorite descents down to the coast, followed by crazy beautiful ocean views all the way along Highway 1 until it’s time to climb back up.
 Just when you start to get beat by the climbing, you get to descend one more glorious time before climbing up Bofax, a narrow, nearly car-free beautiful climb.
 Once you hit the top it’s all downhill home (nearly).”

 As the winner of the 2015 Amgen Tour of California and the record-holder for the most stage wins in Amgen history, Sagan has ridden (very fast) all over the state.
 The reigning World Champion says that whenever he comes to California, he loves to spend a few days in San Diego and San Francisco before heading to his favorite cycling destination.